-- Items 1-4 are open to all exhibitors who are growing at least 1 acre of hybrid or open pollinated corn adapted to this area in WI. - All small grains must be exhibited in a 1-gallon Ziploc bag. - Small grain items are open to all exhibitors who are growing at least 1 acre of approved varieties of small grains adapted to this area in Wisconsin. - All tags must be securely attached in a visible place.
-Ear corn should be displayed in a cardboard flat. - All posters should be 14" X 22" and scrapbooks should be 8" x 8," 8 1⁄2" x 11" or 12" x 12". - Posters must have tag stapled in upper right-hand corner - All entries, plates and containers become the property of the Fair and will be disposed of at the end of the fair. - All potted entries with fruit, the fruit will be removed and become the property of the Fair and will be disposed of at the end of the fair. - All potted herbs entries must be properly washed before human consumption.
+- Items 1 4 are open to all exhibitors who are growing at least 1 acre of hybrid or open pollinated corn adapted to this area in WI. - All small grains must be exhibited in a 1-gallon Ziploc bag. - Small grain items are open to all exhibitors who are growing at least 1 acre of approved varieties of small grains adapted to this area in Wisconsin. - All tags must be securely attached in a visible place.
+Ear corn should be displayed in a cardboard flat. - All posters should be 14" X 22" and scrapbooks should be 8" x 8," 8 1⁄2" x 11" or 12" x 12". - Posters must have tag stapled in upper right-hand corner - Vegetables must be grown in the exhibitor's garden. - Exhibitors may enter no more than one garden box. - Garden box should be approximately 14" x 20" and must contain the same number of vegetables by type as listed in items 23-58. - Vegetables must be displayed on a plate, provided by the Fair, except for garden boxes, and all tags must be securely attached in a visible place. - All entries, plates and containers become the property of the Fair and will be disposed of at the end of the fair - All entries, plates and containers become the property of the Fair and will be disposed of at the end of the fair. - All potted entries with fruit, the fruit will be removed and become the property of the Fair and will be disposed of at the end of the fair.